-

 Interactive play is an incredibly bonding experience between owner and cat.
 Play is also both rewarding in its own right and necessary as an activity that just might satisfy a cat's natural predatory instincts.
 John Bradshaw and Sarah Ellis writing about how cat play mirrors hunting behavior note: "This overlap between play and hunting opens up the intriguing possibility that owners may be able to satisfy cats' predatory instincts simply by playing with them."
 Use fishing wand toys, “cat dancers” or pieces of string, etc., all with a human on the other end.
 Offer play for at least 5 minutes in the morning and in the evening.

-Cat toys and catnip Toys are important for cats too, cat nip scented toys appeal to some cats while fur mice are a universal cat hit requiring only a paw to propel.
-Loose cat nip can be rubbed onto scratchers, cat towers or beds.
-Do not forget to also leave cat toys such as fur mice that rattle, balls and other objects for solitary play when you are not around.
+Cat toys and cat attractants Toys are important for cats too, cat nip scented toys appeal to some cats while fur mice are a universal cat hit requiring only a paw to propel.
+Loose cat nip, valerian root or silvervine, are plants cats are drawn to in their natural environments.
+Dried and powdered forms are available to rub onto scratchers, cat towers or beds to heighten appeal.
+Toy chests are a good thing for some species, but don't forget to leave cat toys such as fur mice that rattle, balls and other objects for solitary play in every room for when you are and are not around.

 When it comes to water, make sure it is fresh, away from food bowls and think about cat fountains.
 In a natural environment cats avidly prefer running water -one of the reasons an open faucet is such a cat magnet.
 Cats also drink away from prey they are consuming or storing.
 This serves as a built in instinct not to contaminate water sources.

 Remember, cats being cats need to scratch.
 Scratching feels good, flexes muscles and sharpens claws.
 Confine scratching to acceptable areas by providing stable scratch posts and boards for your pet in areas they will likely use them in.
 Corrugated cardboard cat scratchers are intensely satisfying, think of at least two or three, one in every other room.
-Rubbing in dried catnip or applying catnip spray to the scratchers will increase their cat appeal.
+New scratchers benefit from the push of adding a sprinkle or spritz of those cat attractants like dried catnip, catnip spray, valerian root or silvervine to encourage more immediate use.
 (Continue reading below.)

 Increasing horizontal and vertical surface area for a cat to utilize amplifies and enriches your pets living area.
 Cat towers offer multiple levels for cat interaction but finding floor space for cat furniture in tight quarters may be unrealistic in a city where space is at a premium.
 Cat shelves offer a space solution that maximizes additional vertical cat resting areas without using precious floor space.
 Placing a cat house, or cat bed on a dresser can also be a great solution.
 Do make sure to survey the area for the most cat friendly access and placement.
 Next to a window, in a corner of a room are usually ideal.
 Think how easily the cat can get to the raised area along with where a cat might have the best vantage point for looking out as well as feel the safest and least exposed.